orionw/promptriever/README.md

 # Promptriever: Retrieval models can be controlled with prompts, just like language models

 Official repository for the paper [Promptriever: Retrieval models can be controlled with prompts, just like language models](todo).

 This repository contains the code and resources for Promptriever, which demonstrates that retrieval models can be controlled with prompts on a per-instance basis, similar to language models.

-Evaluation can also be done by using the MTEB repository, see [here for examples](todo).

 ## Table of Contents
 - [Links](#links)